 - The University of Hawaii offers a Biodesign Innovation course taught by an alum of our program, Russell Woo.

 - UC Berkeley has a summer Biodesign program.
+They also have a Master of Translational Medicine Program

 - Rowan University has started a Bioengineering Scholars Program modeled after Biodesign and Amy Herr’s program at UC Berkeley.